RMaarefdoust/universal/README.md

 // a fixed-sized, arbitrary configuration classic floating-point
 #include <universal/number/cfloat/cfloat.hpp>

-// define your computational kernel parameterized by arithmitic type template<typename Real>
+// define your computational kernel parameterized by arithmetic type template<typename Real>
 Real MyKernel(const Real& a, const Real& b) {
     return a * b;  // replace this with your kernel computation